How Much Does Zettle Cost UK Businesses?

 You can use multiple hardware devices simultaneously on one Zettle account.
 Therefore, if you would like to add to your hardware options over time, that is possible, too.

-Zettle lists a range of accessories and supporting hardware that can be purchased to be used with Zettle EPOS devices.
-Here’s a list of them and how much they cost:
+Zettle lists a range of hardware kits, or “till systems” that can be purchased to be used with Zettle EPOS software.
+Here’s a full list of the till systems:

 It is worth pointing out that Zettle hardware is compatible with third-party devices, though there are some restrictions depending on the specific device.